ogxd/ogxd.github.io/content/articles/2-unsafe-read-beyond-of-death/index.md

 I called this optimization 🥁🥁🥁 "**Unsafe Read Beyond of Death**" (or URBD).

 To achieve maximum performance, one of the design goals of GxHash was to use SIMD instructions as much as possible.
 SIMD instructions are a set of instructions that allow a single instruction to operate on multiple data elements in parallel.
-In practice, with a single SIMD instruction operating on 16 or even 32 bytes of data at once, I would mean that the input data would be required to be a multiple of 16 or 32 bytes.
-Other highly-optimized hashing algorithms that rely on SIMD usually the uneven part with scalar instructions, which is slower and implies special handling (thus more instructions).
+In practice, with a single SIMD instruction operating on 16 or even 32 bytes of data at once, input data would be required to be a multiple of 16 or 32 bytes, but in practice, inputs are of arbitrary lengths.
+Other highly-optimized hashing algorithms that rely on SIMD usually process the uneven part with scalar instructions, which is slower and implies special handling (thus more instructions).

 For GxHash, I decided to avoid such scalar operations and load this uneven part into a 16 bytes zero-padded SIMD register.
 A simple and safe way to do this is to copy the uneven part into a zero-initialized temporary buffer, and then load this buffer into a SIMD register.